-Anyone who has experienced a torn disc knows how much pain and discomfort this spinal condition can cause.
-Many individuals also encounter numbness, tingling, spasms, and muscle weakness in the neck, back and extremities.
-These uncomfortable symptoms lead many individuals to seek treatment from a physician.
+A torn disc is a common degenerative spine condition that often leads to a herniated disc.
+If you have experienced — or know someone who has experienced — a torn disc, you know how much pain and discomfort this spinal condition can cause.
+Common symptoms include numbness, tingling, spasms and muscle weakness in the neck, back and extremities.
+These uncomfortable symptoms lead many to seek treatment from their doctor.

-Most physicians begin treatment for a torn disc through conservative means, including over-the-counter pain medications, behavior modification, physical therapy, and intermittent rest.
+Most physicians begin treatment for a torn disc through conservative means, including over-the-counter pain medications, lifestyle changes, physical therapy and intermittent rest.
 Many patients choose to supplement these treatments with alternative therapies.
-Though some holistic approaches have garnered controversy, a number of patients attribute relief to one or more of the following:
+Though some of these approaches are still outside the medical mainstream, there are a large number of patients who report finding some degree of relief from the following methods:

 - Massage therapy